-Elizabeth Bachour has the lead responsibility for safeguarding and child protection processes in place).
+Elizabeth Bachour has the lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
 The DSL is a senior member of staff from our school's leadership team.
 St Stephen's has deputy DSLs to support the DSL in their role.
 While the DSL may hand over some activities to a deputy, the DSL will always have the ultimate responsibility for keeping children safe.